mattkretz/vir-simd/README.md

     produced. `Abi` is determined from `N` and will be `simd_abi::native<T>` if `N` was omitted.

-  - Otherwise, if `T` is a `std::tuple` or aggregate that can be reflected, then a specialization of `vir::simd_tuple` is produced.
+  - If `T` is a `std::tuple` or aggregate that can be reflected, then a specialization of `vir::simd_tuple` is produced.
 If `T` is a template specialization (without NTTPs), the metafunction tries vectorization via applying `simdize` to all template arguments.
 If this doesn't yield the same data structure layout as member-only vectorization, then the type behaves similar to a `std::tuple` with additional API to make the type similar to `stdx::simd` (see below).
     This specialization will be derived from `std::tuple` and the tuple elements will either be `vir::simd_tuple` or `stdx::simd` types.
     `vir::simdize` is applied recursively to the `std::tuple`/aggregate data members.

+  - Otherwise, `T` cannot be simdized (e.g. void, no data members, `std::tuple<>`) then no transformation is applied and `simdize<T>` is an alias for `T`.

-    If `N` was omitted, the resulting width of *all* `simd` types in the resulting type will match the largest `native_simd` width.
+  - If `N` was omitted, the resulting width of *all* `simd` types in the resulting type will match the largest `native_simd` width.

   Example: `vir::simdize<std::tuple<double, short>>` produces a tuple with the